How to keep public safety and election operations running when emergencies arise

 - Zero Trust Network solution that only allows users and devices invited to the network to have encrypted communications with each other

-One example of the need for continuity planning is the chain effect of how first responders rely on each other during emergencies.
+One example of needing the right business continuity infrastructure is the chain effect of how first responders rely on each other during emergencies.
 If one arm of communication fails, then response times slow down.
 For instance, if a 911 dispatch center must evacuate its main center, it can use Cradlepoint routers to quickly pop up networks at a temporary location and remain active to ensure calls are answered and emergencies are relayed to responders.

 With pop-up networks, 911 dispatch can even access functions such as VPN for access to files from headquarters, the CAD system, 911 enabled laptops, Wi-Fi, and VoIP phones.